CyberGuerrilla-23/Cloud-hosted_bot/README.md

 # Cloud-hosted_bot

-Install ffmpeg for playing songs and create a bot using Discord Developer page and paste its token in config file
+Create a bot using Discord Developer page and paste its token , your role id and Youtube API key in config file

+Install ffmpeg for playing songs

+Install Node.js

+Install ytdl-core and opusscript from npm